|Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita thiersii|

 Unlike most species of Amanita, which are mycorrhizal, Amanita thiersii is a saprobic decomposer of dead grass roots, and is not found in woods or in association with trees.
 From a distance, Amanita thiersii is easily confused with Chlorophyllum molybdites, a well known feature of summer lawns across North America.
 Unlike Chlorophyllum molybdites, however, Amanita thiersii has white gills at maturity--and it is covered from head to toe with shaggy, sticky universal veil material.

 Amanita thiersii was originally described from Texas (Thiers, 1957)--but the species has been expanding its range over the last few decades.
 In my area (central Illinois), it was rarely if ever seen 20 years ago; now it is a very common lawn ornament.
-It has made its first documented appearances in central Indiana over the last decade, and I have had photos of the species sent to me recently from southern Ohio.
-The species appears to have a northern limit, perhaps associated with temperature, below the Great Lakes; it has not yet appeared in northern Illinois, even though Chicagoland is much closer to my area than southern Ohio.
+It has made its first documented appearances in central Indiana over the last decade, and I have had photos of the species sent to me recently from southern Ohio and from Baltimore.
+The species appears to have a northern limit, perhaps associated with temperature, below the Great Lakes; it has not yet appeared in northern Illinois, even though Chicagoland is much closer to my area than Baltimore.
 Then again, prevailing winds here move from west to east, and if spore dispersal via wind currents is the mode of range expansion, this would provide an alternative explanation.

 Flesh: White; soft; unchanging when sliced.

 Microscopic Features: Spores 7-10 µ; globose; smooth; amyloid.
 Basidia 4-spored, without clamps.
 Lamellar trama bilateral; subhymenium cellular.